PEOPLE

 Previously, Spencer worked on the impact of reservoirs on upstream channels, using West Elk Creek as a study area.

 Zhilin Shi – CC’23 (Geology).
-Currently a paraprofessional for CC Geology
+Currently a MS student at Texas A&M with Dr Andrew Moodie

 Zhilin worked on lithologic influences on bedrock meandering.
 He used a numerical model to investigate how bedrock strength anisotropy influences the growth of meandering channels, particularly looking at sinuosity and channel cutoffs.